ArkajyotiSaha/BRISC/README.md

-The codes of package "liblbfgs (Naoaki Okazaki)" are also available here for user convenience.
+PS: The codes of package "liblbfgs (Naoaki Okazaki)" are also available here for user convenience.
 Some code snippets are borrowed from R package "spNNGP (Andrew Finley et al.)".
 We recommend compiling the code with OpenMP support, though the OpenMP flag is omitted for sake of user convenience.